mrkkrp/markkarpov.com/tutorial/exceptions.md

     catchAll = catch -- specialization of catch that catches all exceptions
 ```

-Next, let us consider `ExceptT e m` as our monad.
+Next, let's consider `ExceptT e m` as our monad.
 This monad transformer is
 short-circuiting:

 ```haskell